tiprankstipranks

 Our operations and our customers' operations are subject to a variety of governmental laws and regulations that may increase our costs, limit the demand for our products and services or restrict our operations.

-Our business and our customers' businesses may be significantly affected by: - federal, state and local and non-U.S. laws and other regulations relating to import tariffs, oilfield operations, worker safety and protection of the environment;- changes in these laws and regulations; and - the level of enforcement of these laws and regulations.
+Our business and our customers' businesses may be significantly affected by: - federal, state and local and non-U.S. laws and other regulations relating to import tariffs, oilfield operations, employment, labor, worker safety and protection of the environment;- changes in these laws and regulations; and - the level of enforcement of these laws and regulations.
 If we fail to comply with safety regulations or maintain an acceptable level of safety at our facilities, we may incur fines, penalties or other liabilities, or may be held criminally liable.
 We may incur additional costs to upgrade equipment or conduct additional training, or otherwise incur costs in connection with compliance with safety regulations.
 Failure to maintain safe operations or achieve certain safety performance metrics could disqualify us from doing business with certain customers, particularly major oil companies.
+Additionally, non-compliance with employment and labor laws could result in investigations, litigation, penalties, and reputational harm.
+We could face significant costs defending claims regarding discrimination, harassment, wage and hour requirements, employee classification, or other employment matters.
 We depend on the demand for our products and services from the oil and natural gas industry which is affected by changing taxes, price controls and other laws and regulations relating to the oil and natural gas industry in general.
 For example, the adoption of laws and regulations curtailing exploration and development drilling for oil and natural gas for economic or other policy reasons could adversely affect our operations by limiting demand for our products.
-In addition, some non-U.S. countries may adopt regulations or practices that give advantage to indigenous oil companies in bidding for oil leases, or require indigenous companies to perform oilfield services currently supplied by international service companies.
+In addition, some non-U.S. countries may adopt regulations or practices that give advantage to indigenous oil companies in bidding for oil leases or require indigenous companies to perform oilfield services currently supplied by other service companies.
 To the extent that such companies are not our customers, or we are unable to develop relationships with them, our business may suffer.
 We cannot determine the extent to which our future operations and earnings may be affected by new legislation, new regulations or changes in existing regulations.
 Because of our non-U.S. operations and sales, we are subject to changes in regional, political or economic conditions, and non-U.S. laws and policies, including taxes, trade protection measures, and changes in regulatory requirements governing the operations of companies in non-U.S. countries.
 We are also subject to changes in non-U.S. laws and regulations that may encourage or require hiring of local contractors or require non-U.S. contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.
 If we fail to comply with any applicable law or regulation, it could have a material adverse effect on our business, financial condition and results of operations.

 Taxation & Government Incentives1 | 2.0%